NWA Texas Heavyweight Championship

 It was renamed the WCWA Texas Heavyweight Championship in July 1990 after the WCWA split from the USWA, then became the USWA Texas Heavyweight Championship again from January 1991 until February 1992, when it became inactive.
 It then reverted to its original name when awarded to NWA Southwest, where it was used until that promotion shut down in September 2011.
 It then went to NWA Houston, where it was subsequently merged with the NWA Lone Star Heavyweight Championship in a title unification match when Jax Dane defeated Raymond Rowe, NWA Lone Star Champion Ryan Genesis and NWA Texas Champion Scott Summers to unify the titles on December 14, 2012, in Cypress, Texas.
-The title was brought back in 2021 when Devon Nicholson bough it from a private owner.
-He used the title in the promotion Southwest Wrestling Entertainment, where Nicholson (wrestling as The Blood Hunter)] defeated Gangrel in the finals of a battle royal-based tournament to become the first champion in 8 years.
+The title was brought back in 2021 when Devon Nicholson bought it from a private owner.
+He used the title in the promotion Southwest Wrestling Entertainment, where Nicholson (wrestling as The Blood Hunter) defeated Gangrel in the finals of a battle royal-based tournament to become the first champion in 8 years.
 However, he vacated the title the next year and sold the belt to a private collector.

+It was reactivated as the REAL Texas Heavyweight Championship on February 3, 2024 by 360 Pro Wrestling at their Bumble Rumble event in Little-River Academy, Texas.
+Will Allday defeated Izzy James to become the new REAL Texas Heavyweight Champion.
+Though other organizations claim to have THE Texas champion, the original title belt is owned by 360 Pro Wrestling, based out of Belton Texas.
+"Supertex" Brent McKenzie was crowned champion by defeating Will Allday on September 6, 2025 in Rogers,Texas.
+In a rematch in Bay City Texas on October 18, 2025, Allday defeated Brent McKenzie to regain the Real Texas Heavyweight Championship with help from John Bradshaw Layfield.